A second order primal-dual method for nonsmooth convex composite optimization: A globally convergent differential inclusion

 \section{A globally convergent differential inclusion}

 Since we apply a generalization of Newton's method to a saddle point problem and the second order updates are set valued, convergence to the optimal point is not immediate.
-Although we showed local convergence rates in Proposition~\ref{prop.quad} by leveraging the results of~\cite{qixsun93}, proof of the global convergence is more subtle and it is established next.
+Although we establish local convergence rates in Proposition~\ref{prop.quad} by leveraging the results of~\cite{qixsun93}, proof of the global convergence is more subtle and it is presented next. \tcbl{The analysis of a discrete-time algorithm is provided in Section~\ref{sec.pd}.}

 To justify the development of a discrete-time algorithm based on the search direction resulting from~\eqref{eq.xytilde}, we first examine the corresponding differential inclusion, \be \dot{ w} \;\in\; - (\partial_C^2\cL_\mu(w))^{-1} \, \nabla\cL_\mu(w) \ee where $\partial_C^2 \cL_\mu$ is the Clarke generalized Hessian~\eqref{eq.hes-Lmu-c} of $\cL_\mu$.
 We assume existence of a solution and prove asymptotic stability of~\eqref{eq.diffinc} under Assumption~\ref{ass.func} and global exponential stability under an additional assumption that $f$ is strongly convex.